comparison

 Quicktion vs TaskRobin: Which Email-to-Notion Tool Is Better?

 Quicktion and TaskRobin both save emails to Notion via email forwarding.
-The key difference: Quicktion also offers a Gmail add-on for one-click saving, auto-detects your database properties so you skip manual configuration, supports five integrations (not just Notion), and has a free plan.
-TaskRobin is forwarding-only and Notion-only, with a 7-day trial instead of a free tier.
+The key difference: Quicktion also offers a Gmail add-on for one-click saving, auto-detects your database properties so you skip manual configuration, and has a free plan.
+TaskRobin is forwarding-only, with a 7-day trial instead of a free tier.
+The destination lineups overlap but don't match: both do Notion, Airtable, and Google Drive, Quicktion adds Google Sheets, Linear, and Trello, while TaskRobin adds Obsidian.

 Both tools are purpose-built for the email-to-Notion use case, which puts them ahead of general automation platforms like Zapier and Make for email body conversion.
 But they take different approaches.
 Here is how they compare across the features that matter.